 1) National park Tara

-Mountain Tara in Western Serbia is one of the national parks in Serbia, which occupies the largest part of the mountain.
-It is known by indigenous conifer forests and it is one of the most favorite destinations for nature lovers and for active holidays in Western Serbia.
+Mountain Tara is one of the national parks in Serbia, which occupies the largest part of the mountain known by indigenous conifer forests.
+It is one of the most favorite destinations for nature lovers and for active holidays in Western Serbia.

 This mountainous region, including Mount Tara (1544 m) and Mount Zvijezda (Star Mountain – 1673 m), and the Drina Canyon, is one of the most beautiful national parks in Europe.
 It bounds with river gorges, gentle slopes, steep rocky inclines, as well as waterfalls and caves.
 The area is thickly covered with both evergreen and deciduous forests.
 A rare sort of pine, named Pancic Spruce after its famous discoverer (Josif Pančić), may be seen there.
 Its fauna is also diverse: brown bears and mountain goats, grey eagles, griffon vultures, as well as hundreds of other varieties of birds are not unusual in the region.
 Mount Tara is both summer and a winter resort, with Kaludjerske Bare and Mitrovac as its two main centers of interest.

 The Drina canyon is the third deepest in the world, after the Colorado Canyon (USA) and the Tara canyon (Montenegro).
 It is the composite valley type, at the border of Serbia and Bosnia and Herzegovina.

 The deepest and most impressive part of the canyon is built by the Drina River, climbing the slopes of the Mount Zvijezda, where in some parts the canyon is deep and up to a thousand meters.
 The canyon is embedded in massive and rarely layered middle-eastern limestone.
 The canyon sides are very steep with numerous ponds and scum, covered with forest and shrub vegetation, but often vertical, bare rocky surfaces occur.